 Nestled amongst the foothills of World Heritage-listed, Mt Barney National Park, Mt Barney Lodge is a unique country escape that offers a variety of accommodation and Eco Accredited adventure activities.
 Their award winning activities are diverse, educational, and are tailored to suit participants of different ages, fitness levels and abilities.

-Why not come and explore on your own, with a friend, or allow them lead you into the depths of this precious World Heritage-listed National Park.
+Why not come and explore on your own, with a friend, or allow them to lead you into the depths of this precious World Heritage-listed National Park.

 First Aid Equipment